 By SEUNG MIN KIM, MICHAEL BALSAMO, CHRIS MEGERIAN and ZEKE MILLER

-WASHINGTON (AP) — Millions of Americans were waiting to learn the fate of their federal student debt on Wednesday as President Joe Biden was set to deliver on his campaign promise to provide $10,000 in debt cancellation for many Americans — and up to $10,000 more for those with the greatest financial need.
+WASHINGTON (AP) — Millions of Americans were waiting to learn the fate of their federal student debt on Wednesday as President Joe Biden prepared to deliver on his campaign promise to provide up to $10,000 in debt cancellation.

-If his plan survives legal challenges that are almost certain to come, it could offer a windfall to a swath of the nation in the run-up to this fall’s midterm elections.
-More than 43 million people have federal student debt, with an average balance of $37,667, according to federal data.
-Nearly a third of borrowers owe less than $10,000, and about half owe less than $20,000.
+If it survives legal challenges that are almost certain to come, Biden’s plan could offer a windfall to a swath of the nation in the run-up to this fall’s midterm elections.
+More than 43 million owe a combined $1.6 trillion in federal student debt, with almost a third owing less than $10,000, according to federal data.

 Still, the action is unlikely to thrill any of the factions that have been jostling for influence as Biden weighs how much to cancel and for whom.

 Biden has faced pressure from liberals to provide broader relief to hard-hit borrowers, and from moderates and Republicans questioning the fairness of any widespread forgiveness.
 The delay in Biden’s decision has only heightened the anticipation for what his own aides acknowledge represents a political no-win situation.
 The people spoke on the condition of anonymity to discuss Biden’s intended announcement ahead of time.

 The continuation of the pandemic-era payment freeze comes just days before millions of Americans were set to find out when their next student loan bills will be due.
 This is the closest the administration has come to hitting the end of the payment freeze extension, with the current pause set to end Aug.
 31.